tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Before we can run this lambda on the device, we need to attach the right permissions to the right roles.
 While we assigned a role to this lambda, "AWSDeepLensLambdaRole", it's only a placeholder.
 Lambda's deployed through greengrass actually inherit their policy through a greengrass group role.

-We need to add permissions to this role for the lambda function to access S3.
-To do this, go to the IAM dashboard, find the "AWSDeepLensGreenGrassGroupRole", and attach the policy "AmazonS3FullAccess".
+We need to add permissions to this role for the Lambda function to access S3, but this already prepared in this workshop.
+However, if you would want to do this, go to the IAM dashboard, find the "AWSDeepLensGreenGrassGroupRole", and attach the policy "AmazonS3FullAccess" or create a more restrictive one.

 ### Create & Deploy DeepLens Project